dcwbrown/dwire-debug/README.md

 ###### Stand-alone

-I became frustrated at having to install MS Visual studio and AVR studio, both large packages.
+I became frustrated that debugging an ATtiny45 required me to install MS Visual studio and AVR studio, both large packages.
 It's a lot to download, time-consuming to install, there are a number of dependencies to install, and it is Windows only.

 I wanted a simple debugger like we used to use on minicomputers (DEC's DDT), or CP/M (SID) or MSDOS (DEBUG).